gipplab/OpenScienceTemplate/README.md

 In this 7-step guide, we will describe how to collaboratively write a research paper in LaTeX and subsequently obtain your own DOI (Digital Object Identifier) to securely verify your research contirbutions.
 In addition, we provide background information on the individual research tasks and the open source services we view as being the most suitable.
-In addition to writing an academic research paper, the procedures we describe here can also be applied when plannig a user study, running a computer experiment, or developing a research prototype of a software.
+In addition to writing an academic research paper, the procedures we describe here can also be applied when planning a user study, running a computer experiment, or developing a research prototype of a software.

 ## Step 1: Create a git repository

-The first step towards repursing open source tools to particiapte in open science research is to create a git repository.
+The first step towards repurposing open source tools to participate in open science research is to create a git repository.
 For GitHub navigate to:

  http://github.com/new/